Service Depot: Bypassing the SafeDisc block

 Re-enabling SafeDisc on Windows 10 / 11

 Windows 10 and 11 shipped with the SafeDisc driver (a file named secdrv.sys) removed entirely.
 It is not difficult to restore the driver to the proper location (C:\Windows\System32\drivers) from an earlier operating system, but Windows 10 and 11 refuse to run drivers that are not digitally signed for security reasons.
-While a comprehensive solution has yet to be released at the time of writing this guide, those more technically competent can check out an open-source PowerShell script called PsSecDrv.
+An open-source PowerShell script called PsSecDrv exists as a potential solution, but is not guaranteed to work.

 Technical Support & Help Guides Index